SREEVIBU/STARBURGS/README.md

 Predicting calorie levels using machine learning.

-Interactive dashboards with Plotly or Power BI.# STARBURGS
+Interactive dashboards with Plotly or Power BI.